fbpx

 How to Request Accommodation Under the Pregnant Workers Fairness Act

-If an employee wants to request accommodation under the PWFA, they and their employer must have a good-faith conversation about it.
-This conversation should seek to address the employee’s concerns and their specific request.
+If an employee wants to request an accommodation under the PWFA, they and their employer must have a good-faith conversation about it.
+This conversation should address the employee’s concerns and their specific request.
 Employees may make a specific accommodation request or describe their challenges and seek a resolution from the employer.

 Under the new law, this good-faith conversation is called the “interactive process.”